Patternform Guide: Fastest Way to Find Winning Horses (Step-by-Step)

 how to use patternform

-You’ll see various speed ratings and detail like the age and weight of a horse.
+You’ll see various speed ratings and details like the age and weight of a horse.
 As useful as it may be for punters, this doesn’t particularly interest me.

 The interesting part for me, begins when you have the ability to filter said horses (on the lower half of the image).
 Take a look below, purely as an example I’ve filtered the ‘race distance’ highlighted to 12 furlongs.
 After doing this you just hit re-run.
 The Patternform card will then re-sort the horses within that race, displaying their percentages and times run over that distance previously.